M7OCM/890/README.md

 # Instructions
 Spectrum Keys

+Start by mapping a key (side key or keypad) to the Spectrum action.

 - Up Increase frequency range
 - Down Decrease frequency range
 - 1 Change scan step (16, 32, 64 or 128)